A bricked motherboard is a motherboard that has stopped working altogether. This is essentially the worst-case scenario for your motherboard.

 1. Power Failure During BIOS Update

-There is huge warning for a reason when upgrading BIOS or any firmware that tells you to be careful with the power supply.
-There has to a stable power supply when upgrading BIOS.
+There is a massive warning for a reason when upgrading BIOS or any firmware that tells you to be careful with the power supply.
+There has to be a stable power supply when upgrading BIOS.

-You MUST make sure that you DO NOT let the PC shut down while the BIOS update is taking place.
-Make sure you do not remove external power and also make sure that it is not on battery.
+You MUST ensure that you DO NOT let the PC shut down while the BIOS update occurs.
+Ensure you do not remove external power and that it is not on battery.

-Unlike with Windows or MacOS, with BIOS update, you DO NOT get second chances.
+Unlike Windows or MacOS, you DO NOT get second chances with BIOS updates.

 2. Power Surges or Damage to BIOS Chip

-If the BIOS chips on your motherboard get physically damaged through heat, electrical shocks, short circuit due to water damage etc, that can also lead to a bricked motherboard.
+If the BIOS chips on your motherboard get physically damaged through heat, electrical shocks, short circuits due to water damage, etc., that can also lead to a bricked motherboard.